alexwlchan/alexwlchan.net/src/_drafts/testing-rust-cli-apps-with-assert-cmd.md

 There's no place for Rust in my day job, so having some self-contained hobby projects means I can still have fun playing with it.

 I've been using the [`assert_cmd` crate][assert_cmd] to test my command line tools, but I wanted to review my testing approach before I write my next utility.
-My old code was *fine* and it *worked*, but that's about all you can say about it -- it wasn't clean or idiomatic Rust, and it wasn't especially readable.
+My old code was *fine* and it *worked*, but that's about all you could say about it -- it wasn't clean or idiomatic Rust, and it wasn't especially readable.

 My big mistake was trying to write Rust like Python.
-I'd written wrapper functions that would call `assert_cmd` and return values, then I wrote my own assertions.
+I'd written wrapper functions that would call `assert_cmd` and return values, then I wrote my own assertions a bit like I'd write a Python test.
 I missed out on the nice [assertion helpers] in the crate.
 I'd skimmed just enough of the `assert_cmd` documentation to get something working, but I hadn't read it properly.